DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial8.md

 We  would  expect  to  see  the  same  as  in  the  study  using  Finnish  data  where  the  two languages/ethnicities were Swedish and Finnish.
 Specifically, we would expect to see English-speaking  investors  preferring  companies  based  outside  of  Quebec  and  French-speaking investors preferring companies based inside of Quebec.
 Similarly, we might expect to see a preference on the part of English-speaking investors for English-speaking CEOs (and the same for French-speaking investors).

 > - related to home bias

+### 5. Anchors are ubiquitous in financial markets.
+Give some examples.
+Many examples could be given.
+One is the current level of stock prices.
+Many people accept the current level as valid and only see changes in it as being justified if new information arrives.
+This is true whether or not the market as a whole is arguably undervalued or overvalued.